alloystorm/dvvr/README.md

 * Custom made deterministic IK solution that removes unstability
 * Automatically adjust foot position in real-time to make sure floor penetration doesn't happen at all.

+# Availability
+* Windows Desktop
+* MacOSX
+* VR Platforms
+  * Windows MR
+  * OpenVR
+  * Oculus
+  * Oculus Standalone coming soon
+Due to hardware availability, the VR experience is developed on and garenteed to work on Windows MR platform but should also work on any headset supporting OpenVR or Oculus including Rift and VIVE thanks to Unity engine XR system.

 # Download
 Coming soon